 Getting a graduate job

 We offer a range of careers support to help you secure a graduate job.
-We host networking events where you can meet potential employers, help you prepare for interviews and work on your CV, and you have access to our exclusive online jobs database.
+We host networking events where you can meet potential employers, help you prepare for interviews and work on your CV, and you have access to our online jobs database.

 CV workshops and interview preparation